 About me

-I am an NSF postdoctoral research fellow at the University of Utah.
+I joined the Syracuse math department in Fall 2023 as a tenure track assistant professor.
+Prior to this, I was an NSF postdoctoral research fellow at the University of Utah; my postdoc mentor was Srikanth Iyengar.
 In 2019, I received my PhD at the University of Nebraska-Lincoln where my advisors were Lucho Avramov and Mark Walker.
 My research interests are primarily in the homological aspects of commutative algebra.
 I enjoy thinking about theories of support, structures on resolutions, triangulated categories and relations between commutative algebra and other areas like representation theory and topology.
-At Utah, I discuss maths with my postdoc mentor Srikanth Iyengar and the rest of Utah CA community.

 My preferred pronouns are he/him/his